 The Bradenhead squeeze is popular because of its simplicity.

 The other methods which can be compared with bradenhead squeeze methods are retrievable packers & drillable cement retainer squeeze.

-Retrievable packers with different design features are available (Chapter 11; Savage and Fowler, 1994).
-We can utilize both Compression- or tension-set packers remedial squeeze cementing job procedure.
+Retrievable wells packers with different design features are available.
+We can utilize both Compression- or tension-set packers remedial squeeze cementing job procedures.
 As shown in Fig.2, they have a bypass valve to allow the circulation of fluids while running in the hole and after the packer is set.
 This feature allows tool cleaning after the cement job and reversing out excess slurry without excessive pressure.
 The bypass valve also prevents a piston or swabbing effect while running in or out of the hole.